Rairye/mnl-punct-norm/README.md

-A light-weight sentence tokenizer for Japanese.

-Sample Code:

-from ja_sentence.tokenizer import tokenize

-paragraph_str = "えー！？くれるの？本当にいいの…？嬉しい！！"

-sentence_list = tokenize(input_str)

-for sentence in sentence_list:
-	print(sentence)

-'''
-- Useful for removing punctuation marks from multi-language sources or from text that may contain non-standard punctuation marks (such as emojis and pictographs).
+## Useful for removing punctuation marks from multi-language sources or from text that may contain non-standard punctuation marks (such as emojis and pictographs).
-- Tested in English, Japanese, Chinese, and Korean.
+## Tested in English, Japanese, Chinese, and Korean.

-'''

 from ml_punct_norm.normalizer import is_punct, strip_punct, replace_punct